Skip to content

 of radically different (imagined) regenerative futures?

-We use this to see, sense into, and name key patterns that help fuel the polycrisis - at macro and micro level, co-creating a joint understanding of what informs and drives our evolving state of play.
+• We use this to see, sense into, and name key patterns & dynamics that help fuel the polycrisis, co-creating a joint understanding of what helps inform and drive this convoluted moment.

-We use this to explore how we can untangle, re-imagine, re-wire, and re-pattern this pattern web - and our responses to it.
+• We use this to explore how we can untangle, re-imagine, re-wire, and re-pattern from the notion that change is not linear, and many small steps can result in sudden, significant shifts.

-We apply past, present and future awareness and lean into emergence to reveal repatterning pathways towards systems health.
+• We apply past, present and future awareness and lean into imgaination & emergence to reveal repatterning pathways towards systems health.

 About Us